Store

 Frequently Asked Question

 Our purpose is NOT to choose your boat.
 Our mission is simply to inform every one of their potential options.
-If your dream is ‘the boat’ – get the boat.
-If your dream is cruising the Loop, we have some suggestions.
+If your dream is ‘the boat’ – by all means – get the boat.
+If your dream is cruising the Loop, don’t let your dream boat be a dream buster!

-If cruising the Loop on the main & most popular routes, and cruising by the seasons at the recommended ‘Looper speed’, your total ‘cruising days’ will be very near 140.
-However, your days living on the Loop will be very near 360.
-This means you will have 220 days ‘not cruising’.
-The result is, you will need to spend about 55 days not cruising forward on route.
+When cruising the Loop on the main & most popular routes, and cruising by the seasons at the recommended ‘Looper speed’, your total on route ‘cruising days’ will be very near 140.
+However, your days living on the Loop will be very near 330.
+This means you will have 190 days ‘not cruising’.
+The result is, you will need to spend about 47 days not cruising in each of the geographical areas to remain in each area for the safest & best of weather.
 While many of us make some short detours and side trips, most of this time is spent on shore seeing the sites.
 It is important to spend this time in each of the 4 geographical areas during its preferred best weather & boating season.

-Think about what you will want to be doing on those days you are not making forward progress?
-Most of us spend those days ‘being a tourist’.
-We plan our stops at nearby destinations that interest us the most, and those that have the most interesting things to do.
-Starting in Miami, we have 25 great destinations to visit including Cape Canaveral, St Augustine, Charleston, Myrtle Beach & Wacca Wache, Morehead City, and Ocracoke Island.
+America’s Great Loop is much more than just a boat tide.
+It is actually much more like a year long vacation.
+You need to think about what you and your cruising companion will want to do on those days you are not cruising.
+Most of us plan to be at exciting destinations on the weekends.
+This gives us time to spend having fun ashore ‘being a tourist’.
+We plan our stops at nearby destinations that interest us the most, and those that have the most interesting things to do and see.
+Starting in Miami, we have 25 great destinations to visit including Cape Canaveral, St Augustine, Charleston, Savanna, Myrtle Beach, Morehead City, Beaufort, and Ocracoke Island.
 Then, we enter Chesapeake Bay where a boater could spend an entire year visiting such places as Washington DC, (the Smithsonian alone is worth a few days visit), then it’s on to Annapolis, Baltimore, Deltaville, Tangier & Crisfield Islands and the Solomons.
 From there, we’re got Cape May, Atlantic City, New York City, and who can cruise right by the Statue of Liberty and not visit Times Square, China town or Little Italy?

 The point is. . .
 You may think this is an epic boat ride, but it is much more than that on shore.
 When you reach these destinations, believe us, you will want to stop, eat out and spend some time at these places.
-We promise – America’s Great Loop never tasted so good as it did on our 2023 voyage.
-Everyone should plan a sufficient budget for it!
+We promise – America’s Great Loop never tasted so good as it did on our 2023/24 voyage.
+Everyone should plan sufficient ‘fun money’ in their ‘cruising kitty’ budget.

-New Experience: Locks, Lift Bridges, Swing Bridges and wait times, anchoring out, the Ebb & Flow of Tidal waters, strong river currents, narrow canals, long no wake zones, slow speed limits. . .
+New Experiences: Locks, Lift Bridges, Swing Bridges and wait times, anchoring out in tidal waters and strong river currents, narrow canals, long no wake zones, manatee zones, and a few thousand miles of very slow speed limits. . .
 For most everyone this voyage will be loaded with new experiences.
 It’s the reason we often downplay the need for an over abundant amount of “experience”.
 It’s not that experience isn’t important, it is that we know from experience, almost no one has all the experience of cruising the Loop until they’ve done it.
 The most important aspect of cruising the Loop is simply to be a safe boater in a safe, suitable and seaworthy boat and know the rules of the road.

-Cruising long-distance and living on a boat is an exceptional new experience.
+Cruising long-distance and living on a boat is an exceptional new experience for most every Looper.
 Great in many ways, not so great in many others.
 It can be a wonderful experience in the right boat, or a miserable experience in the wrong boat.
 For sure, it requires a lot of compromises and some major changes in one’s daily habits and attitude.
 It’s the simple things we take for granted on shore that don’t exist on a boat.
 Fresh water, especially fresh ‘hot’ water is unlimited on shore.
 According to USGS, a couple uses near 200 gallons of water per day at home.
 We don’t know of a single pleasure boat under 40-feet that holds that much fresh water.
 Most only hold 90 gallons or less.
 As a result, you will be stopping more often for water than fuel.
 Space is also a premium.
 You will never have enough storage space.
 Boats don’t come with a basement, walk-in closet or a 2-car garage.
-While many first timers look for a 40′ plus size boat with 2-staterooms and 2-heads, because they are expecting guests – that in fact, almost never ever arrive – by default the extra stateroom & head becomes storage space.
-Nice to have, but if you put a pencil to it, it promises to be the most expensive ‘storage space’ per sq. in. you could possibly buy.
+While many first timers look for a 40′ plus size boat with 2-staterooms and 2-heads, because they are expecting guests – that in fact, almost never ever arrive.
+It all the Looper’s boats we’ve visited, by default that extra stateroom and 2nd head has become storage space.

 A popular Marine Store offers a “Washer/Dryer Combo” for $2,500.
 Installation including water and drain might cost you another $900.
 So, for $3,400 you can wash & dry your clothes on your boat.
 What a deal. . .
 Or is it?

-Most every single marina along the way will have a coin-operated laundry room for you to wash your clothes.
+Some Loopers have a washer and dryer on their boat.
+No one likes taking their dirty laundry to a laundry mat.
+We understand that.
+However, most every single marina along the way will have a coin-operated laundry room for you to wash your clothes.
 All it takes is a handful of quarters and detergent.
-If you put a pencil to buying and installing a washer/dryer, on a 300-day voyage around the Loop, if you do a load of laundry every weekend, it will cost you $80.00 a load, plus the cost of your detergent.
+If you put a pencil to buying and installing a washer/dryer, on a 330-day voyage around the Loop, if you do a load of laundry every weekend, it will cost you $80.00 a load, plus the cost of your detergent.
 If you’re wearing mostly Shorts & T-shirts as we do, it would be cheaper to just throw your dirty clothes away and buy new ones.
 But the REAL issue is the problems these unnecessary amenities on your boat create.
-At almost every marina we stop at, there is usually a boater waiting and trying to get something repaired – that in fact, shouldn’t have been on his/her boat in the first place.
+At almost every marina we stop at, there is often a Looper waiting to get something repaired – that in fact, shouldn’t have been on their boat in the first place.
 For the most carefree, stress-free, trouble-free voyage, Keep It Simple Sailor!
 That goes for everything on and attached to your vessel.

 There are tons of ‘inexpensive’ good used boats on the used market.
 There are also ‘cheap’ boats on the market.
 We’re not talking ‘cheap’.
 You can find good quality boats, built by a company with a solid reputation for quality, and save thousands.
-There are lots of them that were built in the 60s, 70s, & 80s that are still going strong.
+There are lots of them that were built in the 60s, 70s, & 80s, and 90s that are still going strong.
 Unlike cars, on average most of these vessels (according to USCG stats), have been used less than 100 hours a year.
 That means there are 30-year-old ‘true trawlers’ with diesel engines out there with 97,000 fewer hours on their engine than those of a typical commercial fishing trawler being used today.
+I’ve made this voyage in nine different boats and never paid more than $36,000 for any of them.
+In 2001 my son & I bought a 30′ mastless sailboat for $3,000.
+We stripped & painted it, added new electronics, and motored it around the Loop on less than 950 gallons of fuel.

 When cruising the Loop by the recommended seasons, ‘time’ will be your best friend.
 It will in fact, prove to be your most enjoyable and most indulgent luxury.